piotrekkr/blog-make-docker-compose/README.md

   `make cs-fix`
 * Need to work on another project - `make stop`

-Commands are convenient to use and easy to remember.
+Using `make` targets is convenient and easy to remember.

-## CI
+## CI Integration with GitHub Actions

-In CI I will also use `make` commands to run tasks.
-Below is an example of how to use `make` with GitHub Actions.
+In CI, Make commands seamlessly integrate with GitHub Actions

 ```yaml
 name: Quality Assurance